Euphorbia pulcherrima

 Cultivation

 Grow indoors in a peat-free, loam-based potting compost with added bark and leaf mould in full light during winter, avoiding any draughts.
-Minimum temperature of 13-15°C ( 55-59°F) during the flowering season.
+Minimum temperature of 13-15°C during the flowering season.
+Flowering and bract colouring is initiated by short winter day-length, occurring naturally in December and January; from November onwards, plants should be put in a dark room after twelve hours of daylight and protected from artificial light sources.
 Water sparingly during growth and apply a balanced liquid fertiliser every 10-14 days.
-See Euphorbia for further advice
+See Poinsettia cultivation

 Propagation